AlessiaCaironi/AI-Training/README.md

 cd progetto_tesi/backend
 ```

-create a file .env with the SECRET_KEY
+Create a file .env with the SECRET_KEY

 Install
 ```